Impatient Bandits: Optimizing for the Long-Term Without Delay: A/B Test

 \section{A/B Test}

 Our work addresses a key challenge encountered at Spotify.
 While \cite{maystre2023optimizing} demonstrated substantial improvements from optimizing recommender systems for long-term outcomes, their methods introduce significant delays in evaluating new content, as they require waiting to observe whether users form lasting listening habits with the content.
 This section describes how progressive feedback, combined with the Gaussian filtering procedure introduced in Sections \ref{sec:problemFormulation} and \ref{sec:algorithm}, alleviates this challenge.
-It also presents evidence of significant impact from an A/B test involving more than hundreds of millions of users over a two-month period.
+It also presents evidence of significant impact from an A/B test involving hundreds of millions of users over a two-month period.
 Based on this and subsequent tests, the method was rolled out in production to power personalized podcast recommendations for hundreds of millions of listeners worldwide.

 While our model of progressive feedback in multi-armed bandits aims to distill a core challenge that arises in recommender systems, rather than attempt to realistically model all intricacies of a particular system, the test results demonstrate that incorporating progressive feedback via Gaussian filtering can have enormous impact even in a complex industrial-scale system.
-The primary differences between the algorithm introduced in previous sections and the A/B test implementation are that \begin{enuminline} \item the Gaussian filtering model is used to rank items on a shelf rather than make single recommendations, and \item the algorithm tested does not perform purposeful exploration, which was not a priority for our test partners. \end{enuminline}

-These differences are discussed in further detail later in Section \ref{sec:variants}.
+The primary differences between the algorithm introduced in previous sections and the A/B test implementation are that \begin{enuminline} \item the Gaussian filtering model is used to rank items on a shelf rather than make single recommendations, and \item the algorithm tested does not perform purposeful exploration, which was not a priority for our test partners. \end{enuminline} These differences are discussed in Section \ref{sec:variants}.
 Despite these differences, the substantial improvements observed in the A/B test validate the fundamental insight that progressive feedback can be leveraged to accelerate learning in recommendation systems.